justintungonline/openshift-k8s-tests/README.md

 ## Workshop Walkthrough

 This README follows the workshop using `oc` commands and the Developer perspective in the Openshift web console unless it is said otherwise and a GitHub repository for code.
-Instead of GitHub, a self hosted [Gogs](https://gogs.io/) server can be used.
+Instead of GitHub, a self hosted git [Gogs](https://gogs.io/) server can be used.

 ### Deploy Container